Skip to main content

 SA R50 (2025-2026): Tri-Semesterly Committee Chair and Liaison Reports Establishes all Committee Chairs and Liaisons to report on their progress at three3designated dates each semester to ensure committees maintain momentum.
 Adopted by the Assembly

 SA R51 (2025-2026): Updating the Bylaws with a Contingency Plan for Vacancies in the Independent Offices This resolution updates the Bylaws to include a timeline of approval for, option for a vote of no confidence for, and timeline for filling vacancies of the Director positions of the Student Assembly’s independent offices of Ethics and Elections, respectively.
-Submitted to the President
+Accepted by the President

 SA R52 (2025-2026): Expanding College Credit Limits This resolution recommends that colleges respect students’ decision-making autonomy by keeping semesterly credit limits at or above 22 credits.
 The recommendation also permits an exception for first-year students.
 Submitted to the President